Nexmo/nexmo-developer/_documentation/messages/code-snippets/whatsapp/send-file.md

 title: Send a File Message
 ---

-# Send a WhatsApp File Message
+# Send a File Message

 In this code snippet you will see how to send a WhatsApp file message using the Messages API.